awslabs/amazon-sagemaker-workshop/Introduction/README.md

 The previous modules all use Jupyter notebooks to demonstrate the use of hosted training and hosted model endpoints in Amazon SageMaker.
 However, in a typical machine learning pipeline, scripts are used to launch training jobs and deploy models, not notebooks.
 Also, it is convenient to use the console for these tasks on an ad hoc basis without having to open notebooks or use scripts.

 In this extra credit module, you will revisit the Videogame Sales example, but use Bash scripts to launch a training job and the Amazon SageMaker console to deploy the trained model.
+Here are the steps you will need to take before beginning this module:

+- Be sure you have completed the first module, **Structured Data Use Case:  Videogame Sales**.
+- Copy the name of the default bucket created in the first cell of the Videogame Sales notebook from the first module.
+It should look like:  `sagemaker-<region>-<your_account_id>`.
-To begin, please go to the following link for this module and start at **Step 8 (Training Job)**:  [**Videogame Sales with the CLI and Console**](../modules/Video_Game_Sales_CLI_Console.md).
+- Go to the following link and start at **Step 8 (Training Job)**:  [**Videogame Sales with the CLI and Console**](../modules/Video_Game_Sales_CLI_Console.md).
+When the instructions ask for a bucket name, **USE THE BUCKET NAME YOU JUST COPIED.**

 ## Cleanup